eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 The iPad home screen remained **simple** even with the advent of iPadOS 14.
 I'd love to see widgets on the home screen like the iOS counterpart.
 The icon grid is well-spaced.
 Selecting the "more" option is something you should do immediately.

-I wish Apple gives us the ability to use the **App Library** on the iPad since the home screen can get messy when you have a lot of apps.
+I wish Apple gave us the ability to use the **App Library** on the iPad since the home screen can get messy when you have a lot of apps.

 ##File Management